 Prescription Errors – Examples

 One of the reasons why a medical negligence lawyer could be able to process a claim on behalf of a patient is due to the pharmacist dispensing entirely the wrong medication.
-There are a number of ways such as mistakes can be made, for example:
+There are a number of ways that such mistakes can be made, for example:

-• Changes to a regular prescription – some people visit the same pharmacy week after week, year after year, to collect exactly the same prescription.
+- Changes to a regular prescription – some people visit the same pharmacy week after week, year after year, to collect exactly the same prescription.
 There is a danger here that if a doctor changes that prescription, the pharmacy staff might not notice, as they are used to preparing the same medication every time, for the same patient.

-• Misprinted prescriptions – when a pharmacist is handed a prescription by a patient, they use this prescription to dispense the correct medication.
-When a mistake on a prescription takes place, or a misprint during the printing process occurs, this could cause the pharmacist to dispense the wrong medication.
+- Misprinted prescriptions – when a pharmacist is handed a prescription by a patient, they use this prescription to dispense the correct medication.
+When a mistake on a prescription takes place or a misprint during the printing process occurs, this could cause the pharmacist to dispense the wrong medication.

 Prescription Error Claims – How Long Do I Have?